-When all of these arrangements have been agreed, including the purchase price of your home (see below) you voluntarily surrender possession of your home to your mortgage lender.
-The lender immediately sells your home to a housing association, who will then rent it to you.
-See ‘Housing associations’ below.
+When all these arrangements have been agreed, including the purchase price of your home (see below) you voluntarily surrender possession of your home to your mortgage lender.
+The lender immediately sells your home to a housing association or approved private company, who will then rent it to you.
+If an AHB buys the property they will own it and be your landlord.
+If an approved private company buys your home they will own it, but your local authority will be the landlord.
+See ‘Housing associations and approved private companies’ below.

 Purchase price of your home

-Before your home can be sold to the housing association, it must be valued independently and the lender and the housing association must agree a price.
+Before your home can be sold to a housing association or private company, it must be valued independently and the lender and the housing association must agree a price.
 The price will be based on several factors, including the market valuation of the property and the cost of any necessary repairs.
-If the lender and the housing association cannot agree a price, the arrangement will not go ahead.
+If the lender and the housing association or private company cannot agree a price, the arrangement will not go ahead.

 After the sale

-If your financial situation improves, you will have an option to buy your home back from the housing association after 5 years.
+If your financial situation improves, you will have an option to buy your home back from the housing association or approved private company after 5 years, or earlier if agreed.

-If your lender does not agree that you are suitable for the mortgage-to-rent scheme, you can appeal to the lender’s Appeals Committee under the Mortgage Arrears Resolution Process (MARP).
+If your lender does not agree that you are suitable for the mortgage-to-rent scheme, they must tell you why in writing.
+You can appeal to the lender’s Appeals Committee under the Mortgage Arrears Resolution Process (MARP).